alexandria-p/BugleMaestro/README.md

 * Run Peak via r2 Modman.
 You may need to already have Steam running in the background.
 * In a multiplayer lobby, *all players must follow these steps and have Bugle Maestro installed*.

-# Known bugs
+# Changelog

-None.
-Please report any bugs to the Github page or in the Peak Modding Discord.
+**v1.0.1**
+- Fix mp3 load

+**v1.0.0**
+- Play the bugle

-# Future planned features
+## Future planned features

 - Add controller support
 - Allow users to change the key-binding for this mod
 - Integration with *Virtuoso*
 - Add instructions for Bugle controls in-game by displaying instructions onscreen using the UI.

+## Contact Us

+🚨 If you found this mod on any site except for *Thunderstore* or *r2 Modman*, then I cannot guarantee the safety of the file you have downloaded! 🚨

+Please report this back to me on my GitHub https://github.com/alexandria-p or my Twitter account https://twitter.com/HumbleKraken.

+Feel free to tweet at me too if you enjoyed using this mod - especially if you attach the footage you were able to save!

+If you would like to report any bugs, join the Peak modding discord and find me there.

+## Known bugs

+None.
+Please report any bugs to the Github page or in the Peak Modding Discord.

 # Can I copy this mod's code?
 Can I contribute to this project?